 The faculty in image science at the Wyant College of Optical Sciences show particular strength in designing new technology for medical imaging, homeland security, earth sciences and other applications, and in developing new methods for assessing image quality by quantifying how accurately imaging systems can accomplish certain analytical tasks.

 Professor David Brady's work in computational imaging attracted the attention of writers at SPIE who focused an article on the work he is doing to build a camera capable of creating the world's first gigapixel images.
 The machine contains an array of 98 microcameras with microprocessors that can stitch the individual images together.
 According to the article, "Computational imaging, on the other hand, allows users to refocus a photo, construct a 3D picture, combine wavelengths, or stitch together separate images into one.
-It can correct for aberrations, generate sharp images without lenses, and use inexpensive instruments to create photos that once would have required expensive equipment, even pushing past the diffraction limit to take pictures with resolutions beyond what a camera is theoretically capable of."
-Read the full article.
-Learn more about Dr. Brady's research.

 A new paper in Optics Express Vol. 30, Issue 2 features the work of Chengyu Wang, Minghao Hu, Yuzuru Takashima, Timothy J. Schulz, and David J. Brady.
 The team uses convolutional neural networks to recover images optically down-sampled by 6.7 × using coherent aperture synthesis over a 16 camera array.
 Where conventional ptychography relies on scanning and oversampling, here the researchers apply decompressive neural estimation to recover full resolution image from a single snapshot, although as shown in simulation multiple snapshots can be used to improve signal-to-noise ratio (SNR).
-In place training on experimental measurements eliminates the need to directly calibrate the measurement system.
-The work also presents simulations of diverse array camera sampling strategies to explore how snapshot compressive systems might be optimized.
-Read the full published paper.

 Using a slip aperature and diffraction grating on a smartphone, the research team, including Dongkyun "DK" Kang, has developed a confocal microscope.
 It's use for in vivo human skin imaging was successful, conducting two-dimensional confocal imaging without the need for any beam scanning devices.
 These results suggest that the smartphone confocal microscope has a potential to be a low-cost option capable of examining cellular details in vivo and may help disease diagnosis in resource-poor settings, where conducting standard histopathological analysis is challenging.

 As imaging devices — from smartphones to military drones to security cameras to cars — become ubiquitous, rising data volume and processing demands become problematic.
 Compression is routinely employed to reduce image file sizes for convenient storage and transmission.
 However, the success of image compression techniques suggests that traditional imaging systems can be highly inefficient, collecting redundant data that could be compressed without significant degradation.
 The field of compressive imaging addresses this shortcoming by acquiring a “compressed image” directly in the optical domain.